SEIR models with host heterogeneity: theoretical aspects and applications to seasonal influenza dynamics: Discussion

 By studying the equation for the final size of the susceptible fraction, we show that, for any distribution of susceptibility, the final size of an epidemic (i.e., the total fraction of infected individuals) heterogeneity reduces the epidemic final size compared to homogeneous models with the same value of the reproduction ratio $\Ro$.
 This result holds in both cases where susceptibility and infectiousness are independent and when they are correlated.

 The result is consistent with the findings by \tcite{Novozhilov2008}, which followed a very different approach and did not consider the case of correlated susceptibility and infectiousness.

-In the case where susceptibility is Gamma-distributed, we also show that the final size decreases as a function of the variance of the Gamma distribution, both with independent and correlated infectiousness.
+In the case where susceptibility is gamma-distributed, we also show that the final size decreases as a function of the variance of the gamma distribution, both with independent and correlated infectiousness.
 Furthermore, the final size is smaller with correlated than with independent infectiousness for the same variance of the distribution.
 In biological terms, greater variability in the host population dampens epidemic spread, as the more resistant individuals limit chains of transmission.
+Notice that assuming that infectiousness is proportional to susceptibility may cover the case in which the difference in susceptibility reflects differences in behaviour rather than in immunological response to infection challenges.
+In such a case, in fact, individuals with more contacts, will be, on the one hand, more likely to get infected, and, on the other hand, more infectious, assuming that differences in behaviour are retained also after infection.

-Empirical fits to Italian influenza surveillance data indicate that the model with Gamma-distributed heterogeneity in susceptibility is sufficiently flexible to adapt to the dynamics of all normal seasons of influenza infections.
+Empirical fits to Italian influenza surveillance data indicate that the model with gamma-distributed heterogeneity in susceptibility is sufficiently flexible to adapt to the dynamics of all normal seasons of influenza infections.
 Indeed, the homogeneous SEIR model can also accurately describe the dynamics of seasonal influenza, but only assuming that a considerable fraction of individuals were already immune to the circulating strain at season start; however, estimates, based on serological data, of the fraction of the population immune to the circulating strains at season start \pcite{Lunelli2013} are much lower than the estimates for $R(0)$ in Table \ref{tab:SEIR_hom}.
 Thus, in order to fit the available data, the homogeneous SEIR model must make unrealistic assumptions about pre-existing immunity.

+Notice that we only considered retrospective fits to the infection data over a whole season.
+Predicting the time course of an influenza season is notoriously an extremely different task to which many different methods have been applied, with mixed success \pcite{Viboud2019,Reich2019}.

 We believe, rather, that epidemic outbreak models should incorporate not only known sources of heterogeneity, such as age, spatial location, or social class, but also unobserved variation in susceptibility, represented by an additional parameter (such as the $p$ used here).
 Such intrinsic heterogeneity may reflect not only biological differences among individuals but also differences in behaviour that affect the probability of getting infected, as in \pcite{BrittonBallTrapman2020}.
 Heterogeneity may also be tied to the evolution of strains, so that individuals may have been last infected by strains with different similarities to the currently circulating strain \pcite{Andreasen2003a, Britton2025}.